Melissa Claire Egan Showcases ‘Y&R’ Co-Star Michelle Stafford’s Unique Lipstick Hiding Place

 — Melissa Claire Egan (@MClaireEgan) August 19, 2019

 According to Soaps In Depth, Egan and Stafford previewed that things get wild between Chelsea and Chloe, especially during the big party for the opening party at The Grand Phoenix Hotel.
 In fact, things get so crazy that the women believe they have a storyline that includes something that has never happened before in daytime television, which is saying something.
 It seems that there is nothing new under the sun in the soap opera genre, and it has all been done more than once.
-Their spoilers tease is intriguing because it is almost impossible to imagine what will happen.
+Their spoilers’ tease is intriguing because it is almost impossible to imagine what will happen.

 “There’s this huge party that we throw for the opening of the Grand Phoenix,” Egan previewed, “this hotel that’s this big venture.
 And some crazy stuff happens there.
 You have to watch.
 We can’t really say.
 It’s never really been done in daytime, I don’t think, but what happens at the party is like, bananas.
 It’s actually funny, too!”